-- Suspension of WHT 15% on royalty for rights to screen Khmer movies, produced domestically. - Suspension of Tol for enterprises producing Khmer film.
+- Suspension of 15% WHT on royalty for rights to screen Khmer movies, produced domestically. - Suspension of Tol for enterprises producing Khmer films.

-Enterprises wishing to obtain the tax incentives must be in compliance with tax registration, accounting and other taxes obligations.
+Enterprises wishing to obtain the tax incentives must be in compliance with tax registration, accounting, and other tax obligations.